Radio General

 - 100 % negative mentions

-Players find the grinding aspect of the game to be tedious and repetitive, particularly in missions like Operation Tonga and Juno Beach, often feeling like a slog that requires significant time investment to progress.
+Players find the grinding aspect of the game to be tedious and repetitive, particularly in missions like Operation Tonga and Juno Beach, which contribute to an overall feeling of slogging through content.
+Many feel that the grind is so intense that it may require a significant time investment, likening it to needing a second life to fully engage with it.

 “All of Normandy is a slog that feels repetitive and very grindy, especially Operation Tonga and Juno Beach.”